j2duffy/JGF/README.md

 The FORTRAN module is compiled using f2py --fcompiler=gfortran --opt=-O -c -m FMod FMod.f95
-Bear in mind that capital letters do not work in f2py, or at least the version that I'm using.
+I avoid capital letters while using f2py, since this seems to avoid the name mangling issue.